-In Fig. 7 we present the error variance of all forecasts, normalized by the climatological variance, in the subspace of the three leading EOFs.
-Since we focus here on predicting the state of the atmosphere being in a particular regime, but not its detailed behavior, both forecast and verification time series are averaged over a time interval equal to a given lead time, i.e., we concentrate on the mean evolution of errors.
-For short lead times damped persistence provides a more accurate forecast, since the system's trajectory "remembers" the initial data, albeit less and less precisely, while the random-forests prediction relies on average patterns.
-The random-forests forecast, however, becomes more accurate than damped persistence at lead times of roughly 7-10 days, when information about the detailed initial state has been lost; this behavior holds for all three transitions.
+The random-forests forecast, however, becomes more accurate than damped persistence at lead times of roughly 7 - 10 days, when information about the detailed initial state has been lost; this behavior holds for all three transitions.
 The mean-square error of the damped-persistence forecast can exceed the climatological variance in the medium range but, as expected, all forecast errors slowly converge to the climatological value as the lead time exceeds roughly one month.
 The quadratic forecast error depends but little on the cost ratio considered, although for the default ratio of 1:1 (dash-dotted line) it is slightly higher than for the 1:8 cost ratio (heavy solid line in Fig. 7) over a short lead time, of up to 5 days.

-The improvement of our random-forests forecasts over both climatology and damped persistence - beyond 10 days and out to a month, especially for $PNA \rightarrow BNAO$ - is quite noticeable.
+The improvement of our random-forests forecasts over both climatology and damped persistence - beyond 10 days and out to a month, especially for the $PNA \rightarrow BNAO$ transition - is quite noticeable.
 Winkler et al. (2001) compared the skill of their linear inverse model (LIM) forecasts, suitably smoothed, with those of NCEP's medium-range forecast model and found it to be competitive.
-At the same time, our statistical forecasts seem to be at least as good and, when started in the PNA regime, rather better than theirs: compare our Fig. 7 with their Fig. 8, which does not include damped persistence among the skill scores to beat.
+At the same time, our statistical forecasts seem to be at least as good when considering a particular, statistically significant transition, conditioned on a subset of initial states within a given regime; when started in the PNAregime, our forecast are better than theirs: compare our Fig. 7 with their Fig. 8, which does not include damped persistence among the skill scores to beat.